Fall will forever be my favorite season for style.

 The concept is simple: start with a color, like a brown coat, and pair it with pieces that are also brown but in different tones (or intensity).
 The trick to pulling this off is making sure there’s enough of a difference in a few pieces to give you some depth.

-The Oversized Topcoat
+The Patterned Topcoat

 Traditionally topcoats (also called overcoats) are meant to be worn over your jacket (hence the name).
 Personally, I treat it like a long jacket, wearing it over sweaters or a button-up shirt to give my legs a bit more coverage from the winter chills.

-The Patch Pocket Jacket
+The Chore Jacket

-The Brushed Twill Shirt
+The Brushed Shirt

 Intermission: Why Cashmere is Still King